akinsho/dotfiles/README.md

 A list of amazing tools I've discorvered but cannot hide away
 1. **Vimr** - An absolutely astounding project to create a gui for neovim.
 It's a wonder to behold and really hits the nail on the head although its still new so not perfect but is under active developement.
+Has file broswer markdown preview etc.

 I thought I'd document for myself and for others potentially some of the setup